markamo/Smart-Cuda/README.md

 - [ ] SmartArrayWrapper.reduce()
 - [ ] SmartArrayWrapper.scan()
 - [ ] Smart Array Wrapper basic mathematical operators
-- [ ] Basic integration with STL::array and STL::vector
+- [ ] Full integration with STL::array and STL::vector
-- [ ] Basic integration with Thrust::host_vector and Thrust::device_vector
+- [ ] Full integration with Thrust::host_vector and Thrust::device_vector
 - [ ] Basic integration with OpenCL, OpenMP, TBB, and C++ AMP
 - [ ] Integration with other CUDA libraries
 - [ ] Multi-Host and Multi-Device data allocation and management